 The Department of Government offers a B.A. in Political Science, including a Pre-Law option, a B.A. in International Studies, and an M.A. in Political Science.
 Students may also acquire minors in the respective areas of studies.

-Ours are liberal arts programs, challenging students to think about timeless questions pertaining to the governance of human societies, such as the origin and evolution of law and justice, the workings of political institutions and processes, the exercise of political leadership, the comparative performance of regimes, problems of war and peace, and contemporary political issues.
+These liberal arts programs challenge students to think about timeless questions pertaining to the governance of human societies, such as the origin and evolution of law and justice, the workings of political institutions and processes, the exercise of political leadership, the comparative performance of regimes, problems of war and peace and contemporary political issues.

 Lawmakers and Constituent Communication

 In an ever-evolving digital age, members of the U.S. Congress are increasingly using technology to communicate with their constituents.
 But are they also using virtual communication as a way to avoid face-to-face interaction with the public?

 Dr. Jocelyn Evans, associate dean in the College of Arts, Social Sciences, and Humanities at the University of West Florida and Jessica Hayden, a UWF graduate, address those issues in their book “Congressional Communication in the Digital Age.”
 Read and listen to more at WUWF.

 Abigail Megginson is a Honors students, majoring in both Political Science and Journalism here at UWF.
 She established a Her Campus chapter at UWF in 2016 and recently she has been working with the University on an initiative called Suit Up.
 We asked her about these initiatives and why she decided to do them.
 We also asked about her future goals and if she had any advisor for other students looking to be more involved.
 Check out what she had to say: Student Spotlight

 Dr. Jacob Shively, assistant professor of government at the University of West Florida, recently received a GROW Institute grant from the UWF Office of Research and Sponsored Programs to begin to look at the implications of technology and security policy.